-The following formula is used:
+$^{^{}m 30}$ The following formula is used:

-- the oldest 21 dates in the series, no volatility is calculated, as these dates do not have the 21-day period of reference necessary for the calculation). - 326.
-The analysis described in the paragraphs above is used to conduct three tests and to produce the set of statistics described below. - 327.
-The first test focuses on how the rate for a given maturity behaves during the 105 day window (both the level of the rate itself and its 21-day volatility). - 328.
-As an example, the charts below show the behaviour of the 10-year (first two charts) and 25-year rates and volatilities (second two charts) for the Canadian dollar, as of 31 December 2014, using the par swap market rates.
+C.3.6 As an example, the charts below show the behavior of the 10-year (first two charts) and 25-year rates and volatilities (second two charts) for the Canadian dollar, as of 31 December 2014, using the par swap market rates.

-329. There are several ways of inferring an empirical view on the behaviour of the interest rates.
-For example, by considering the values of the rates (y-axis in the left chart) and the level of the volatility (y-axis on the right hand side), by considering the lack of/presence of repeated sudden changes in the level of the volatility, or by examining the range of variation in both charts.
+C.3.7 There are several ways of inferring an empirical view on the behavior of the interest rates.
+For example, by considering the values of the rates (y-axis in the left chart) and the level of the volatility (y-axis on the right-hand side), by considering the lack of/presence of repeated sudden changes in the level of the volatility, or by examining the range of variation in both charts.
 From these perspectives the rates for both maturities show a similar pattern, and do not convey abnormal features.

-- 330. The second test aims to detect whether the rate for a given maturity produces humps or hollows in the term structure curve (i.e. by comparing with the behaviour of neighbouring maturities). - 331.
-Again using the example of the Canadian curve as at 31 December 2014, it can be seen that the curve does not present abnormal features and the 21-days volatility of all observable maturities is in a reasonable range (note the LLP for the Canadian currency is 25 years, therefore the part of the curve for maturities longer than 25 years does not represent market data, but the Smith-Wilson extrapolation).
+- C.3.8 The second test aims to detect whether the rate for a given maturity produces humps or hollows in the term structure curve (i.e., by comparing with the behavior of neighboring maturities). - C.3.9 Again, using the example of the Canadian curve as at 31 December 2014, it can be seen that the curve does not present abnormal features and the 21-days volatility of all observable maturities is in a reasonable range (note the LLP for the Canadian currency is 25 years, therefore the part of the curve for maturities longer than 25 years does not represent market data, but the Smith-Wilson extrapolation).

-332. For the third analysis, a comparison across currencies has been developed.
-The comparison is used in situations where there is an adequate relationship between the non-EEA currency now being analysed and an EEA currency whose DLT nature has been tested as described in section 4.B.
-This third test aims to verify whether the behaviour of the non-EEA rate is sufficiently similar to its 'peer' EEA rate.

-333. For example, the charts below compare the behaviour of 50-year maturities for GBP and USD as at 31 December 2014 using par swap rates (note that the similarity of behaviours between these currencies is also observed when using zero-coupon rates and forward rates).
+- C.3.10 For the third analysis, a comparison across currencies has been developed.
+The comparison is used in situations where there is an adequate relationship between the non-EEA currency now being analyzed and an EEA currency whose DLT nature has been tested as described in section 4.B.
+This third test aims to verify whether the behavior of the non-EEA rate is sufficiently similar to its 'peer' EEA rate. - C.3.11 For example, the charts below compare the behavior of 50-year maturities for GBP and USD as at 31 December 2014 using par swap rates (note that the similarity of behaviors between these currencies is also observed when using zero-coupon rates and forward rates).

-334. The charts below compare the behaviour of 25-year maturities for GBP and CHF as at 31 December 2014 using 1-year forward rates (note that the similarity of behaviours is also observed when using par swap rates and zero-coupon rates).
+C.3.12 The charts below compare the behavior of 25-year maturities for GBP and CHF as at 31 December 2014 using 1-year forward rates (note that the similarity of behaviors is also observed when using par swap rates and zero-coupon rates).